aed3/poke-sim/designs/TERMS.md

 # Terms & Definitions
-Talking about the parts of the simulator can be confusing when so many aspects are only slightly different or could easily go by the same name.
+Talking about the parts of the simulator can be confusing when so many aspects are only slightly different.
 This is a list of some terms used to discuss/name some of those aspects.
 Ideally, the terms listed here should not be used in a way other than referring to these definitions.

 ## Pokemon Related